Tazmainiandevil/Useful.Extensions/README.md

 ### String Extensions

-_ContainsValue (same as HasValue)_ - Looks for a specified value inside a string including an option to compare by case (default is to ignore case)
+_ContainsValue (same as HasValue)_ - Looks for a specified value inside a string including an option to compare by the case (default is to ignore case)

 e.g.